npenmetsa25/secret-loyalties-agentic-organizations/README.md

 Each section includes the scenario data, prompts, parsing/scoring logic, and the statistical analysis (Welch's t-tests) reported in the paper's Results section.

-## Running it

-Open in Google Colab and run top to bottom.
-You'll need an [OpenRouter](https://openrouter.ai/keys) API key, entered when prompted or set as a Colab secret named `OPENROUTER_API_KEY`.
-All experiments use `openai/gpt-4o-mini` via the OpenRouter API by default (swap the `MODEL` constant to try others).

-Run outputs (`results.json`, `stress_results.json`, `decentralization_results.json`) are written
-to the Colab runtime's local disk during execution and are not included in this repository, per the notebook's own note that they're regenerated fresh on each run.

 ## Paper

 Full write-up, including the coordination-structure framing (Anand & Mendelson, 1997; Anand &